Your First Apartment: Kitchen Essentials

 Everything prepared in this sturdy, warp-resistant sheet cooked appropriately and evenly.
 Best of all, our new favorite is a few bucks cheaper than our old winner.

 Testers gave top marks to this rack, which has six feet on three support bars for extra stability.
 Cookies cooled evenly on this rack, and pork emerged from the oven with crisp, browned surfaces.
 It fit perfectly in our favorite rimmed baking sheet (and other standard-size baking sheets) and is safe to wash in the dishwasher.
 It’s sold in packs of two, making it the best value in the lineup.
+Update October 2018: Since publishing this review, the quality of this rack has become inconsistent.
+We now recommend the Checkered Chef Cooling Rack, which had earned a Highly Recommended rating and come in a close second place in our original review.

 All products reviewed by America’s Test Kitchen are independently chosen, researched, and reviewed by our editors.
 We buy products for testing at retail locations and do not accept unsolicited samples for testing.
 We list suggested sources for recommended products as a convenience to our readers but do not endorse specific retailers.
 When you choose to purchase our editorial recommendations from the links we provide, we may earn an affiliate commission.
 Prices are subject to change.